bswaby/Touchpoint/README.md

 </details>

 ### 🧑‍🤝‍🧑 [Involvement Activity Dashboard](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Involvement%20Activity%20Dashboard)
 This is like Kenny Rogers of tools in that it helps you know "when to hold them" and "when to fold them" regarding your Involvements.
-Overall, this shows you things like  most active to dormant involvements, helping you ensure a involvement setup.
+Overall, this shows you active to dormant involvements and helps you improve the cleanliness of your database.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation:  There are a couple of configuration options, but this is a paste-and-go script.